Vpag Review

 Unknown until you get a quote.
 No rate card, rolling reserve, FX markup or minimum volume is published anywhere.
 Pix-only gateways in Brazil typically price well under 2% on the rail's economics, and EBANX at 3.5-7% blended is the usual ceiling benchmark.
 Ask specifically who funds the consumer cashback (marketed at up to 5%, 0.5% in the live Aposta Online promo) and what the FX spread is on EUR/USD/GBP batch settlement.

-Seven houses are nameable from Vpag's own promo pages as of July 2026: Aposta Online (confirmed through the live Copa Rally campaign), plus Blaze, Aposta Ganha, Jonbet, B2X, Segurobet and Pixbet, which the site lists as places where the wallet works.
-Blaze, Aposta Ganha and Segurobet are also carried by independent Portuguese-language press; Pixbet, JonBet and B2XBET rest on Vpag's own pages alone.
+Vpag names seven houses as of July 2026: Aposta Online (confirmed through the live Copa Rally campaign), plus Blaze, Aposta Ganha, Jonbet, B2X, Segurobet and Pixbet, where it says the wallet works.
+Blaze, Aposta Ganha and Segurobet are also carried by independent Portuguese-language press; Pixbet, JonBet and B2XBET rest on Vpag's word alone.
 A Stake integration claim appears only on an affiliate blog.
 No public evidence ties bet365, Betano, KTO or Superbet to Vpag, and no client count is published.

 Pix, and only Pix.
-The Flash API's method enum has a single value, the wallet tops up via Pix alone, and there is no Boleto, bank transfer, card, Apple/Google Pay or crypto.
+The Flash API supports one method, the wallet tops up via Pix alone, and there is no Boleto, bank transfer, card, Apple/Google Pay or crypto.
 The differentiation is packaging on top of the rail: the wallet balance, OneClick Pix personalized keys (Pix Turbo) that skip the cashier, and cashback wired into the flow.
 If you need Boleto or debit alongside Pix, Pay4Fun carries them.

 Brazil only.
 LatAm expansion was announced at the November 2023 launch and explicitly withdrawn in November 2024.
 A foreign operator can integrate and settle cross-border in EUR, USD or GBP, but the players and the rail are Brazilian.
 For wider LATAM use AstroPay (wallet model, multiple markets) or PayRetailers (300+ local methods).

-No timeline is published; 'fast integration' is the marketing claim.
+Vpag promises fast integration and no timeline to go with it.
 The surface is small: one REST API with OAuth2 client-credentials, deposit and withdrawal endpoints, webhooks, and a choice between rendering the Pix QR yourself or using Vpag's hosted checkout popup.
 Public docs and sandbox exist (docs.gateway.vpag.com, sandbox.gateway.vpag.com).
 Expect an in-house build, since there are no SDKs and no SoftSwiss, EveryMatrix or Slotegrator connectors.

 Same category, different generations and different bets.
 Pay4Fun has run since 2015, holds its Bacen Payment Institution license directly in the operating entity, carries four methods and 2 million users.
 Vpag launched in November 2023, holds the equivalent license at an affiliated group entity, runs Pix only, and differentiates on retention mechanics: Club V+ cashback and VIP tiers, personalized Pix keys, influencer onboarding.
 Pick Pay4Fun for track record and license directness, Vpag if the cashback and VIP machinery matches your acquisition model.